LauKaKitDanny/SquareLine-AI/README.md

 ## Getting Started

-Tap "Start Training" to see how it work.
+For Github page, tap "Start Training" to see how it work.<br/>
+For node.js, enter "npm start" in terminal.

 ## Running the tests